Madagascar - Diving and Marine Research

 |* Required diving courses (if not already certified upon arrival): PADI Open Water (2 weeks) US$412, PADI Advanced Open Water (4 weeks+) US$380, PADI Open Water and Advanced Open Water combined course US$675|

-The project is located on the island of Nosy Be, in the village of Ambalahonko, which is in the northwest of Madagascar.
-Ambalahonko is a peaceful village with 40 households.
-They just recently welcomed the project team into their community and the relationship is growing strong.
-The project team (staff and volunteers) enjoys occasional Saturday night parties with the locals, attends occasional church or ceremonial gatherings, learns the local language and is even taught how to cook local dishes.
+The project is located on the island of Nosy Be, in the village of Ambalahonko, which is in the northwest region of Madagascar.
+Ambalahonko is a peaceful village with about 40 households.

-The local weather: the wet season is November to April and the climate will be very hot and humid.
-At the end of the rainy season, May to October, typical temperatures are 20-25°C at night, which can feel a bit chilly at times once you've acclimatized, and 25-30°C during the day.
+Madagascar's wet season is from November to April and the climate, during this time, is very hot and humid.
+From May to October, temperatures are typically 20-25°C at night and 25-30°C during the day.

 About the Project

-An increasing population in Madagascar is having a destructive impact on the island's ecology.
+Madagascar's increasing population is having a destructive impact on the island's ecology, especially the marine ecology.
 The local government is now working with international conservation groups, including this project team, to stop this destruction and save the island's invaluable biodiversity.